Childhood Vascular Tumors Treatment (PDQ®)–Patient Version

 - Skin lesions: An area of spidery veins or lightened or discolored skin may appear before the hemangioma does.
 Hemangiomas occur as firm, warm, bright red to crimson lesions on the skin or may look like a bruise.
 Lesions that form ulcers are also painful.
 Later, as the hemangiomas go away, they begin fading in the center before flattening and losing color.

 - Lesions below the skin: Lesions that grow under the skin in the fat may appear blue or purple.
 If the lesions are deep enough under the skin surface, they may not be seen.

 - Lesions in an organ: There may be no signs that hemangiomas have formed on an organ.

 A physical exam and history are usually all that are needed to diagnose infantile hemangiomas.
 If there is something about the tumor that looks unusual, a biopsy may be done.
-If the hemangioma is deeper inside the body with no change to the skin, or the lesions are spread across a large area of the body, an ultrasound or MRI may be done.
+If the hemangioma is deeper inside the body with no change to the skin, or the lesions are spread across a large area of the body, an ultrasound may be done.
 See the General Information section for a description of these tests and procedures.